 - Stay out of court if at all possible.

 - Understand and apply the distinction between compulsory school attendance and compulsory education.

 These ten principles are the reasons homeschoolers in Wisconsin have been able to maintain their freedoms.
-WPA has had to work hard to maintain them in the face of opposition to homeschooling from the educational establishment, some legislators, and some members of the general public.
+WHPA has had to work hard to maintain them in the face of opposition to homeschooling from the educational establishment, some legislators, and some members of the general public.